 3.3 Computational framework for analysis of energy flux

-3.3.1 Parameters of hydraulics
+3.3.1 Hydraulic parameters

-In order to quantify the seasonal variance of hydrology and energy along the Yangtze estuary, 97 cross-sections at intervals of 5,500m were extracted using the method proposed by Davies and Woodroffe, (2010), (see Figure 1).
+In order to quantify the seasonal variance of hydrology and energy along the Yangtze estuary, 97 cross-sections at intervals of 5,500m were extracted using the method proposed by Davies and Woodroffe (2010), (see Figure 1).
 Free surface elevations and mean velocity over a cross section were used to define surfaces based on High and Low Water elevations (HW and LW) for each grid cell and the surfaces at the time of slack water– High and Low Water Slacks (HWS and LWS), again for each grid cell.
 These, in-turn, were used with the bathymetric data to compute the discharge and energy flux on both flood and ebb periods, net and total over a cycle.
-In order to detail the effect of tide, it is necessary to decompose the total velocity into tide and river (ur) contributions.
+In order to detail the effect of tide, it is necessary to decompose the total velocity into tide (ut) and river (ur) contributions.
 Simplistically, river velocity could be determined by assuming a constant river discharge and predefined CSA (ur=qr/A), and the tidal velocity could be given by taking the river flow from the total velocity.
-However, this overlooks the influence of Stokes drift, because velocities are obtained at fixed cross-sections in an Eulerian framework (Savenije, 2012).
-As Stokes velocity can be determined by tidal velocity usd=u(t)t2c (Savenije, 2012), where c is the wave celerity, the separation of tidal and Stokes components from the model output involves an iterative procedure to extract both values.
+However, this overlooks the influence of Stokes drift, which is caused by a phase lead or lag between tidal elevation and tidal currents, when velocities are obtained at fixed cross-sections in an Eulerian framework (Savenije, 2012).
+As Stokes velocity can be determined from the tidal velocity usd=u(t)t2c (Savenije, 2012), where c is the wave celerity, the separation of tidal and Stokes components from the model output involves an iterative procedure to extract both values.

 3.3.2 Energy and energy flux over a tidal cycle

-Following the definition by Richards, (1982), the mechanical energy head per unit width Em (J/m2) in a combined tide-river framework relative to a zero datum (z0) can be written as Zhang et al., (2015):
+Following the definition by Richards (1982), the mechanical energy head per unit width Em (J/m2) in a combined tide-river framework relative to a zero datum (z0) can be written as Zhang et al. (2015):

 Em=ρgzws22+η22+zwsη+hut22g+ur22g+uturg (4)

 where zws is the elevation of the mean water surface relative to zero datum (m), η is the free surface variation (m), ut is the tidal velocity (m/s) in a Lagrangian framework, the river flow velocity, ur, is negative as it is directed seaward, ρ is the water density (kg/m3), g is gravitational acceleration (m/s2), h=zws+η-zb with zb being the channel bed elevation (m).
-Em is often associated with the mechanical energy of kinetic energy, tidal wave potential energy and riverine potential energy (Nield et al., 2005; Ensign et al., 2013; Huang et al., 2004; Knight, 1981; Pedlosky, 2003), since it is directly related to river-tide hydraulic gradient variance and energy dissipation.
+Em is often associated with the mechanical energy of kinetic energy, tidal wave potential energy and riverine potential energy (Knight, 1981; Pedlosky, 2003; Huang et al., 2004; Nield et al., 2005; Ensign et al., 2013), since it is directly related to river-tide hydraulic gradient variance and energy dissipation.

-Consistent with the method proposed by Tulin, (2007); Buschman et al., (2009) and Sassi and Hoitink, (2013), equation (4) can be decomposed into contributions from
+Consistent with the method proposed by Tulin (2007), Buschman et al. (2009) and Sassi and Hoitink (2013), equation (4) can be decomposed into contributions from

-(i) tidal component mechanical energy Emt (J/m2) of range potential and kinetic energy
+(i) tidal mechanical energy Emt (J/m2), comprising the tidal range potential and kinetic energy

 Emt=ρgη22+ut2ht2g, where ht=η-zb (5)

-(ii) fluvial component mechanical energy Emr (J/m2) of residual water level potential and kinetic energy
+(ii) fluvial mechanical energy Emr (J/m2), comprising the residual water level potential and kinetic energy

 Emr=ρgzws22+ur2hr2g, where hr=zws-zb (6)